evhub/rabbit/README.md

 #### Hello World
 ```
-print("Hello, world!")    # The convential method, print is a built-in function just for this purpose
+print("Hello, world!")    # The conventional method, print is a built-in function just for this purpose
 show("Hello, world!")     # An alternative method, show will print its argument in a text box
 ```